dan-fritchman/fritch.mn/www/klasslive-intro.md

 On the server, GraphQL executes through a series of resolver functions.
 Queries and mutations essentially fall through a tree of resolver function-calls, passing the results of each onto the next layer.
 Klass data is stored in a MongoDB instance running on MongoDb.com's Atlas service.
 The popular [Mongoose](https://mongoosejs.com/) object-document mapping library dictates the schema and provides a semblance of type-safety for the server-side code.

-Apollo also incudes a set of scripts which generate [TypeScript](https://www.typescriptlang.org/) interfaces from GraphQL's schema descrption language.
+Apollo also includes a set of scripts which generate [TypeScript](https://www.typescriptlang.org/) interfaces from GraphQL's schema description language.
 Besides this auto-generated code, TypeScript is largely a curiosity to KlassLive.
 Its classes are used in a few sections where I tended to screw up conversions between in-memory, on-wire, and in-database versions of similar data, such as the Klass notebooks.
 All in all, it's not clear whether it has helped or hurt.